Ally Invest is the investment and trading division of Ally Financial.

 A unique feature of Ally’s Managed Portfolio is that 30% of your funds will always be allocated in cash.
-This cash portion will earn around the same APR as it otherwise would in Ally’s high-yield savings account (HYSA), which is at 1.70% at the time of this writing.
+This cash portion will earn around the same APR as it otherwise would in Ally’s high-yield savings account (HYSA), which is more than 15x the national average.

 However, you won’t be able to withdraw this cash portion of your Managed Portfolio like you would from an HYSA.

 The minimum opening balance for a Managed Portfolio account is only $100—which is substantially less than what I have seen in other platforms.
 For example, Schwab requires $5,000 to use its robo-advising service, while Wealthfront requires $500.

 What’s more, there are four different portfolio types you can choose from depending on your investment goals.

 - Income – Ally’s Income portfolio is generally conservative with how and where it invests your money.
 The main goal of this portfolio is to maximize dividend yields while also protecting your investments from large market shifts.